-In [26], [25], Ruiz-Casado and colleagues apply machine learning to learn specific Hearst patterns in order to extract semantic relations from Simple Wikipedia and link them to WordNet.
+In Refs.
+33 and 32, Ruiz-Casado and colleagues apply machine learning to learn specific Hearst patterns in order to extract semantic relations from Simple Wikipediai and link them to WordNet.
+They only consider links between nouns that are Wikipedia entries (thus occurring as hyperlinks in the text), but in many cases relations are also between non-hyperlinked words.
 As they only link words (nouns) to WordNet concepts, they are facing the same coverage problem as mentioned for Yago.
-Simple Wikipedia has a quite restricted content, leading to only 1,965 relationships, 681 of which are already part of WordNet.
-Snow et al. [27] also apply machine learning to learn Hearst patterns from news texts in order to decide whether words are related by hypernyms or hyponyms.
-In [7], the authors introduce a supervised learning approach to build semantic contraints for part-of relations in natural text.
-Those patterns are retrieved by using a selection of WordNet part-of relations as training data, which are gradually generalized and disambiguated.
+Simple Wikipedia has a quite restricted content, leading to only 1965 relationships, 681 of which are already part of WordNet.
+Snow et al. also apply machine learning to learn Hearst patterns from news texts in order to decide whether words are related by hypernyms or hyponyms.
+In Ref.
+13, the authors introduce a supervised learning approach to build semantic constraints for partof relations in natural text.
+Those patterns are retrieved by using a selection of ihttp://simple.wikipedia.org

+WordNet part-of relations as training data, which are gradually generalized and disambiguated.

-Sumida and Torisawa focus on finding hyponymy relations between concepts from the Japanese Wikipedia [30].
+Sumida and Torisawa focus on finding hyponymy relations between concepts from the Japanese Wikipedia.
 They exploit the internal structure of Wikipedia pages (headings, sub-headings, sub-sub-headings etc.) together with pattern matching and different linguistic features.
-They could retrieve 1.4 million relations with a precision of about 75 %.
-Ponzetto and Strube [20] also exploit the category system and links of Wikipedia to derive is-a and non is-a relations by applying lexico-syntactic pattern matching.
+They could retrieve 1.4 million relations with a precision of about 75%.
+Ponzetto and Strube also exploit the category system and links of Wikipedia to derive is-a and non is-a relations by applying lexico-syntactic pattern matching.

-In our approach, we will also apply semantic patterns to determine semantic relations similar than in the previous approaches.
+In our approach, we will also apply semantic patterns to determine semantic relations similar to the previous approaches.
 However, we focus more on the actual text of Wikipedia articles (especially Wikipedia definitions) rather than on the existing category system, info boxes or hyperlinks between pages.
 Also, we are especially interested in conceptual relations (as opposed to links between named entities) and try to cover not only hyponym (is-a) relations, but also equal, part-of and has-a relations.